Amateur Radio Field Day Weekend Weather Coordination Message #1 – Friday Evening 6/25-Sunday 6/27/21 Weather Outlook

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #2 – Tuesday 8/25/20 Severe Weather Potential
+Severe Weather Coordination Message #1 – Saturday 6/18/21 Late PM and Evening Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will be active for the severe weather potential for Tuesday Afternoon and Evening..
+..SKYWARN Self-Activation will monitor the severe weather potential for Saturday late Afternoon and Evening..

-SKYWARN Self-Activation will be active for the severe weather potential for Tuesday.
-Another coordination message will be posted by 1000 AM Tuesday Morning.
+SKYWARN Self-Activation will monitor the severe weather potential for Saturday late Afternoon and Evening.
+Another coordination message will be posted by 10 AM Saturday Morning.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: